BrianEnigma/randowalk/README.md

 # RandoWalk

 Recently the [Randonautica](https://www.randonautica.com) app has stopped working.
 This left me hanging since I would often use it for random walks around the neighborhood.
+There are other misleadingly-similarly-named apps out there that do the same thing.
+They mostly looked like predatory bottom-feeders, with hidden fees and subscriptions, which put me off.
 I figured it would be fairly simple to build out a basic web application that gave me a random point in the immediate vicinity.
 This is that webapp.

-This version doesn't quite have the spooky woo-woo that goes with quantum attractors and voids.
+This version doesn't quite have the spooky woo-woo that goes with quantum attractors and voids and other pseudoscience.
 It uses regular random numbers — so take that as you will.
 I enjoy walking to new parts of the neighborhood and don't personally have a need for eerie quantum coincidences.
+If you want to put intention in your head before hitting the walk button, please do.

 # Demo